How to Apply

 Unofficial copy of academic transcripts

-Please upload an unofficial academic transcripts for undergraduate and graduate-level coursework, if applicable, to your Admissions Profile in MyUI.
+Please upload unofficial academic transcripts for undergraduate and graduate-level coursework, if applicable, to your Admissions Profile in MyUI (current University of Iowa students can skip this step).

 Applicants who are accepted for admission will subsequently be required to send official academic transcripts to the University of Iowa Office of Admissions.